 The others all seem to either embrace it, really get into it or just you know go with it, whatever and he seems to want to fight against it.

 Sam Witwer: He wants to fight against it but this year you do see him embrace it a little bit.
-Kind of against his will, the thing that we have to remember is in the first season if he’s trying to kick the habit in a drug addiction sense well the first thing he’s got to do is stay away from his old drug buddies.
+Kind of against his will, the thing that we have to remember is in the first season, he’s trying to kick the habit in a drug addiction sense, well, the first thing he’s got to do is stay away from his old drug buddies.
+This is why so many people with drug addictions decide to stay in a residential rehab center like Enterhealth, so that they can’t interact with those bad influences.
+Obviously he doesn’t do this as that wouldn’t have made great TV, so that is why he struggles I guess.

 And this season he can’t so we start seeing older – we’re going to see an older version of Aidan this year and when I say older we’re going to see a worse version of him, we’re going to see some of his old character traits that he had over the past 200 years start to resurface.